-Youth Charities Trust is selected by government to run a pilot project entitled ‘Prevention of Youth Suicide and Self Harm’.
+Youth Charities Trust is selected by the government to run a pilot project entitled ‘Prevention of Youth Suicide and Self Harm’.

 Funding totalling $170,000 is provided allowing the organisation to employ three additional employees.

-This period sees the organisation’s service delivery extended to a full-time counselling service and part-time family counselling.
+The organisation’s service delivery extends to a full-time counselling service and part-time family counselling.

 2000 – 2001

 The organisation moves into renovated offices in West Leederville with the help of PM constructions.

-Gus Irdi is appointed as Chair, the Board expands and a CEO was appointed in Jenny Allen.
+Gus Irdi is appointed as Chair, the Board expands and a CEO is appointed in Jenny Allen.

-The government recognises the success of the pilot project and selected the organisation as an ongoing service provider.
+The government recognises the success of the pilot project and selects the organisation as an ongoing service provider.

 Woodside becomes a major corporate partner, providing the organisation with the capacity for significant expansion.

 2002 – 2003

-The Wind Over Water Foundation commenced its long-standing partnership – a cornerstone to the development of the organisation’s peer support program.
+The Wind Over Water Foundation commences its long-standing partnership – a cornerstone to the development of the organisation’s peer support program.

 With the support of Hawaiian and Lotterywest, Youth Focus secures its premises in Burswood.

-The services staff expands to cope with the ever-expanding client demand, and Youth Focus undertook a significant policy and procedures assessment.
+The services staff expands to cope with the ever-expanding client demand, and Youth Focus undertakes a significant policy and procedures assessment.

 The Youth Focus charity house concept was born.

 2003 – 2004

 The Ride for Youth is born in 2003.
-The event was the brain child of a number of recreational cyclists.
-Since its inception, it has raised more than 17.5 million to support the life-changing work of Youth Focus.
+The event is the brainchild of a number of recreational cyclists.
+Since its inception, it has raised more than 20 million to support the life-changing work of Youth Focus.

 Worsley Alumina supports the organisation’s South West project: ‘Suicide Prevention in the South West’.
-The organisation is now supporting more than 300 clients and 40 families.
+The organisation now helps more than 300 clients and 40 families annually.

 The Night of Nights Ball is inaugurated in July 2004.